IBM-Blockchain/HSM/Z-HSM/README.md

 kubectl apply -f clusterrolebinding.yaml
 ```

-### Create label for kubernates node
+## Create label for Kubernetes node

-Create a label for kubernates node, on which a IBM HSM card is installed.
-The label and value will be used during editing the deployment
+Create a label for the Kubernetes node where the IBM HSM card is installed.
+The label and value are required in a subsequent step when you deploy the image to your Kubernetes cluster.

-1. Get all nodes information including name in your cluster
+1. Run the following command to get information about all the nodes in cluster:

 ```sh
 kubectl get nodes